kiwiorbit/crypto-alerts/guideline.md

 ## Introduction

+# Guideline: Deploying Your 24/7 Alert Bot on Render (Free Alternative)

+## Introduction

 This guide addresses the "Status Code: 451" error you are seeing in GitHub Actions.
 This error means GitHub's servers are being blocked by the Binance API, preventing the bot from getting market data.

 To fix this, we will use a free service called **Render.com** to run our bot from a different cloud location.
 Render's free servers don't save files, so we'll also use another free service called **JSONBin.io** to act as the bot's memory.
 This will remember which alerts have been sent and prevent duplicate notifications.